 Dan, a 35 year old in the high tech industry with a three year old child, requested counselling for sexual addiction saying that his wife of five years, Natalie, had discovered his frequenting massage parlours by tracking money that was unaccounted for, which had started after their child was born, and was threatening to leave the marriage unless he solved his sexual addiction.

-Dan stated that he wanted to stop going to massage parlours and to give up pornography in order to save his marriage.
+Dan reported that he had been feeling distressed about his sexual behavior for some time, but that he had been unable to stop.
+Now, Dan stated that he wanted to stop going to massage parlours and to give up pornography in order to save his marriage.
 He noted that he loved Natalie, and valued being a parent and family life.
 He indicated that although sex with Natalie had been good during their courtship, their sex life had waned gradually since marriage such that now they had perfunctory sex about once a week.
-He said he also wanted help to improve their sex life if he was successful in salvaging the marriage.
+Also, he said he wanted help to improve their sex life if he was successful in salvaging the marriage.

 Process of Change

 I explained that, although it is easy to separate from addictive sexual behavior in the immediate aftermath of a crisis, change is difficult to sustain in the long term because addictive behavior is highly reinforcing.
 Based on his experience relapsing in relation to on-line pornography, Dan said that he understood this.
 I informed him that if he wanted to overcome his addiction, it would require embarking on a process of change involving the following steps: 1) increasing motivation for change, 2) developing and implementing a Sexual Health Plan, and 3) providing help for his partner, Natalie, by including her in his treatment.
 Dan indicated he wanted to make a full recovery and was open to this process of change.